facebook/react-native-website/docs/typescript.md

 > - `npm uninstall -g react-native-cli` or `yarn global remove react-native-cli`
 >
 > and then run the `npx` command again.
+>

+> **Note:** Optionally, you can also use the command given below to get started with your template easily.
-> Or use this command:
+>
-> - npx react-native --ignore-existing init MyApp --template react-native-template-typescript
+> - `npx react-native --ignore-existing init MyApp --template react-native-template-typescript`
+>

 You can use [Expo][expo] which has two TypeScript templates: